feliosphere/firestore-file-load/README.md

-# Firestore Data Loader
+# FirestoreFileLoad

-_A personalized tool to load your CSV file into Firestore._
+_A personalized tool to load your CSV (more options to come...) file into Firestore._

 ## Why?
 I initially built this as a script for my team to manage secure Firestore batch uploads, as the existing solutions didn't meet our specific requirements.
 I'm now sharing it and adding more features, hoping it becomes a useful utility for others in the developer community!